-The demand for recycled asphalt is expected to witness an exponential growth on account of rising petroleum prices across the globe.
-Also, reuse of reclaimed asphalt offers key elements for optimum use of resources leading to economic saving and also the protection of the environment thereby positively influencing the recycled asphalt market growth.
+The demand for recycled asphalt is expected to witness exponential growth on account of rising petroleum prices across the globe.
+Also, the reuse of reclaimed asphalt offers key elements for optimum use of resources leading to economic savings and also the protection of the environment thereby positively influencing the recycled asphalt market growth.

-Several companies are employing efforts to developing custom made solutions and modern plant technologies to offer high-quality asphalt using recycling processes.
-These modern plant technologies are expected to offer benefits such as the reduction in expensive storage capacities, CO2 reduction.
+Several companies are employing efforts to develop custom-made solutions and modern plant technologies to offer high-quality asphalt using recycling processes.
+These modern plant technologies are expected to offer benefits such as the reduction in expensive storage capacities, and CO2 reduction.
 Moreover, the production process in these plants is projected to lower the overall production and transport cost.

-Recycled asphalt also plays a critical role in improving the durability and surfaces of the gravel roads.
-Addition of ground recycled asphalt to gravels aid in minimizing gravel road-noise, dust emissions, and displacement of gravel from the roadway.
+Recycled asphalt also plays a critical role in improving the durability and surfaces of gravel roads.
+The addition of ground recycled asphalt to gravels aids in minimizing gravel road noise, dust emissions, and displacement of gravel from the roadway.
 Also, ground recycled asphalt offers high functionality in the construction of temporary driveways and roads.

-The use of recycled asphalt is significantly for all the industry participants owing to lower raw material prices, as well as reduced production and transportation costs.
-Besides, all the industry participants including asphalt roofing contractors, the road owners, asphalt producers, and the manufacturers of the mixing plants are collaborating for launching new technologies.
-Some of the key players in the global recycled asphalt market include CertainTeed, GAF Materials, Oldcastle Materials, and Owens Corning, Sinopec, Shell Bitumen, Corporation.
-Cherry Companies, Lone Star Paving, and Bodean Company.
+The use of recycled asphalt is significant for all the industry participants owing to lower raw material prices, as well as reduced production and transportation costs.
+Besides, all the industry participants including asphalt roofing contractors, road owners, asphalt producers, and manufacturers of the mixing plants are collaborating for launching new technologies.
+Some of the key players in the global recycled asphalt market include CertainTeed, GAF Materials, Oldcastle Materials, Owens Corning, Sinopec, Shell Bitumen, Cherry Companies, Lone Star Paving, and Bodean Company.

 The global construction industry once booming due to the residential and commercial construction in China and the U.S., has been affected by the suspension of the construction activities across the impacted economies.
 The construction industry in the U.S. is expected to take a major hit due to labor shortages and the lockdown imposed by the government during COVID-19, which is expected to be aggravated by the resulting supply chain issues and financing pressures due to the non-adherence to the completion times.
 The report will account for Covid19 as a key market contributor.